ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/python-markdown/readme.md

 ![trusted](trusted.png)

-If you see the "unstrusted" question mark, use File->Trust Notebook in the menu.
+If you see the "untrusted" question mark, use File->Trust Notebook in the menu.

 **Caution: If you trust a notebook, you allow it to execute any code that is contained between the `{{...}}` curly braces on your notebook server.**